PetrValenta92/color-scheme-generator/README.md

 ### Continued development

-At the moment I have no plans for further developments.
-However, I am not opposed to any extension that would increase the UX.
+In the future, I would like to add a toggle button that would allow the user to choose which (light or dark) mode they prefer.
+Currently the mode setting responds to the user's browser and system settings.

 ## Author